mhafizulazwan/mhafizulazwan/README.md

 - 👋 Hi, I’m Azwan.
-- 🏬 I'm an Executive (R&D Mechatronics) at Petronas Research Sdn Bhd
+- 🏬 I'm an Executive (R&D Mechatronics) at PETRONAS Research Sdn Bhd
 - 🏛 I'm also a former Assistant Professor at Herriot-Watt University Malaysia.
 - 👀 I’m interested in Control System Engineering and Artificial Intelligence for Robotics, Autonomous Vehicles, and Intelligent Energy Management System.
 - 🌱 I’m currently learning about Deep Learning and Machine Learning.